jina-ai/finetuner/docs/concepts/login.md

 finetuner.login()
 ```

-Once you execute the `~finetuner.login()` method,
+Once you call the `~finetuner.login()` method,
-a browser window will appear, offering various login options.
+a new tab will open in your browser, offering several login options.
 After completing the login process, you will receive the following message in your terminal:

 ```bash